Slugbotics/railspeeder-docs/docs/Railspeeder-Payload.md

 ## Overview

-The payload is integral to the mission of Railspeeder.
-It's goal is to evaluate the health and saftey of existing rail networks, so they the cost of reopening those rails can be determined.
-By doing this we can move towards a public transit system that is efficient, affordable, and accessabile for all.
+Payload is the mission hardware of Railspeeder.
+It is what gives us the ability to perform detailed inspections of railways at high speed.
+Through this we can give saftey reports and advise what rail lines are appropiate for public use, thus expanding the American rail network and making public transportation more expansive and affordable.

 ---